symfony/var-dumper/README.md

 VarDumper Component
 ===================

+Patched to run with PHP 5.6 and Symfony 2.8

 The VarDumper component provides mechanisms for walking through any arbitrary PHP variable.
 Built on top, it provides a better `dump()` function that you can use instead of `var_dump`.

 Resources
 ---------